oleksandrhavryush/final-hibernate/README.md

 # Project Description

 ## Overview
-This project demonstrates the integration of a Java application with both relational databases (MySQL) and Redis, a popular in-memory data store.
-It fetches data from the MySQL database, transforms it, and then stores it in Redis for caching purposes.
-The main focus is on comparing the performance of retrieving data from both MySQL and Redis.
+This project showcases a comprehensive integration of a Java application with MySQL, a relational database, and Redis, a high-performance in-memory data store.
+The primary objective is to demonstrate efficient data retrieval by leveraging Redis for caching frequently accessed data, and to compare the performance with traditional MySQL queries.

-## Components
+## Key Features

 ### Java Classes
-- **Main**: Contains the main method and orchestrates the process.
-It fetches data from the database, transforms it, and pushes it to Redis.
-It also performs performance testing by retrieving data from both MySQL and Redis.
+- **Main**: The central orchestration class, responsible for fetching data from MySQL, transforming it, and storing it in Redis.
+It also performs performance benchmarking to highlight the differences between MySQL and Redis data retrieval.
-- **CityDAO**: A Data Access Object (DAO) class for handling database operations related to cities.
+- **CityDAO**: A Data Access Object (DAO) for managing city-related database operations.
-- **CountryDAO**: A DAO class for handling database operations related to countries.
+- **CountryDAO**: A DAO for handling operations related to countries.

 ### Domain Classes
-- **City**: Represents a city entity.
+- **City**: Represents the city entity.
-- **Country**: Represents a country entity.
+- **Country**: Represents the country entity.
 - **CountryLanguage**: Represents the language spoken in a country.

 ### Redis Classes